Mr A. Writinghawk's Journal|

 A puja at the top of the mountain meant, for me, a very difficult hike.
 We went up the road to the shedra (institute), from where my guide set off up a mountain path that in my out-ofpractice state was quite hard.
 Just as it levelled off a little and I thought perhaps this would be all right, ( he struck off up a smaller path twice as steepCollapse )

-Having been hanging around for weeks with nothing to do I suddenly find myself teaching three classes a day, so I am not short of things to do.
+Having been hanging around for weeks twiddling my thumbs I suddenly find myself teaching three classes a day, so I am not now short of things to do.
 I have put my foot down about teaching on Saturday, 15 class hours a week seeming quite enough to me.

 In a class, trying to elicit the word 'hill' because it has lots of nice vertical letters, I draw a hill-shaped squiggle.
 'Mountain', says one child intelligently.
 'Yes,' I agree, 'and what about a little mountain?' (with hand gestures).
 It turns out that living much higher than most of the Alps, though they knew about mountains, they had not heard of anything so pedestrian as a hill.